Medial Knee Pain | Sartorius-Gracilis-Semitendinosus | Common in Obese and OA

 Pes anserine bursitis generally has a good prognosis with appropriate management.
 However, recurrence is common, particularly if underlying risk factors are not addressed.

-- Symptoms typically improve within 4-6 weeks
+- Symptoms often improve within 4-6 weeks

 - Duration of relief variable (weeks to months)